 TRAFx counting equipment is for government agencies and organizations who manage public lands, parks, and infrastructures.
-Our current designs are the result of over ten years of steady refinement and improvement.
+Our current designs are the result of many years of steady refinement and improvement.
 A TRAFx counting system consists of the following:

 TRAFx Vehicle Counter

 This innovative, reliable, compact vehicle counter uses an aerospace-quality magnetometer, and advanced embedded software, to detect passing vehicles.

 Passenger cars can be counted from up to 8 metres (26 feet) away, allowing coverage of two lanes from a roadside installation.
 Roadside installations are safer and easier to access than mid-lane ones.
 If the unit is buried at the roadside, no road cuts or special tools are required.
 The counter’s detection range is user-programmable, and can be adjusted for single lane or two lane counting (read more...)

 Put the above TRAFx Vehicle Counter into Bike mode to count bikes on paths and trails.